Building less, delivering more

 3 Phases of Review

-I break the review process down into 3 phase:
+I break the review process down into 3 phases:

 Format

-- Employers, including the company name and your role, for at least the last 3 years.
+4. Employers (company name + your role) for at least the last 3 years

-After that, you got another 30 seconds to not be rejected.
+After that, you get another 30 seconds to not be rejected.
 This decision is almost always done on the first page.
-So your first page is the critical one.
-Well, at least if I am reviewing your resume from a stack.
-In this phase, the important sections are the:
+The important sections are:

 Overall Tone

-You can include a few action verbs in your resume: designed, implemented, migrated, created, participated in, managed, saved, and designed.
+You are a doer.
+Use action verbs like: designed, implemented, migrated, created, managed, saved.

 Length